 What is the Loopring Exchange?

-The Loopring Exchange is a decentralized exchange (DEX) that utilizes the Ethereum blockchain.
+The Loopring Exchange is a decentralised exchange (DEX) that incentivises the Ethereum blockchain.
 However, unlike other DEXs, the Loopring Exchange is built on the layer-2 Loopring zkRollup protocol.

 The exchange was born out of the layer-2 scaling solution and was the first DEX to be launched on the system in February 2020.
 Allowing users to trade via an automated market maker (AMM) and order book trading system, the layer-2 exchange provides extremely low gas fees and increased speed without a trade-off in security.
 Thanks to the application of zkRollup protocols, users can enjoy low fees while maintaining custody of their digital assets at all times.